Kami (musician)

-Ukyou Kamimura (神村 右京, Kamimura Ukyō), better known by his stage name Kami, was a Japanese musician best known as drummer for the visual kei rock band Malice Mizer.
+Ukyou Kamimura (神村 右京, Kamimura Ukyō), better known by his stage name Kami, was a Japanese musician best known as visual kei rock band Malice Mizer’s drummer.
 He died on June 21, 1999, in his sleep of a subarachnoid hemorrhage at the age of 27.
 Dir En Grey drummer Shinya cited Kami as one of the three greatest Japanese drummers.

 Biography

 Early life

 Kami was born in the city of Ibaraki, Japan, on February 1, 1972.
 As a child in elementary school, he was very much interested in traditional Japanese brush writing and using a soroban (abacus), therefore studying these fondly.
 His first interest in playing his own tunes was in his fifth year at school when he began to practice on a drum kit.
 Kami left and didn't return to drumming until early high school.
 Early influences of Kami included many of the British new wave bands, including Culture Club and Duran Duran.
 Between this time, Kami devoted his after-school hours to practicing his favorite hobby, tennis, as he was fond of exercise.